dokozero/okcolor/README.md

 The APCA contrast feature is made possible by the work of [Myndex](https://www.myndex.com/APCA/) .

 To know more about these uniform color spaces, you can check the original article from Björn Ottosson: [Oksvh and Okhsl](https://bottosson.github.io/posts/colorpicker/) and the one from oklch.com's creators: [OKLCH in CSS: why we moved from RGB and HSL](https://evilmartians.com/chronicles/oklch-in-css-why-quit-rgb-hsl).

-# For developpers

-## Why I don't use culori.mjs file from node_modules?

-Instead of importing from "../node_modules/culori/bundled/culori.mjs", I duplicated the file on the src folder due to clampChroma's limitation.
-The problem here is that this function can only clamp in sRGB, so to make it clamp in any provided space, I created "clampChromaInGamut(color, mode = "lch", targetGamut = "rgb")".
-I will send the suggestion to CuloriJS's author to add it in its code.

-I tried to use toGamut() but it changes the hue and luminosity of the final color, and what I needed, was to only clamp the chroma while keeping the two others values untouched.